 DBS can be done on either one (unilateral) or both sides (bilateral) of the brain; however, there is an increased risk of speech and balance problems with bilateral procedures.
 So, if tremor significantly affects both hands, the dominant hand is typically targeted and in some cases, bilateral procedures may be considered.
 The implanted electrode(s) in the brain is connected to a neurostimulator (battery) which provides the appropriate amount of electrical stimulation to control tremor.
 Although DBS can significantly reduce tremor, it is important to remember it is not a cure for ET.

-There are two DBS systems approved by the FDA for the treatment of ET, both of which have been shown to significantly reduce tremor.
+There are three DBS systems receiving FDA approval or the CE Mark (in Europe) for the treatment of ET, both of which have been shown to significantly reduce tremor.
 In general, the systems are similar, but they each have specific features that make them unique.
 If you choose to receive DBS, you should discuss with your neurologist and neurosurgeon which device would be best for you.
-Learn more about the Medtronic and Abbott systems.
+Learn more about the Medtronic, Abbott and Boston Scientific systems.

 A specially trained neurosurgeon uses state-of-the-art equipment to take several images of the brain, in order to pinpoint the correct location for electrode placement.
 In one surgical approach, a stereotactic frame is attached to the individual’s head to hold it still during surgery.
 The frame is attached with four small screws.
 Local anesthesia is used to numb the area where the screws are placed.
 Alternatively, some surgical centers use a frameless (mini-frame) procedure which does not require the use of the head frame.
 Instead, small fixation screws are placed on the head and are used to assist in determining the exact area to target for surgery.